 - Beverage Bash (Spring 16): Select ingredients to make a hopefully tasty beverage

-- Pet Show (Spring 22): Have your furry pet judged by Woofio against other pets
+- Pet Promenade (Spring 22): Have your furry pet judged by Woofio against other pets

 - Goddess Festival (Spring 27): Give thanks to the Westown deity, Dessie